An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 If you are diagnosed with ovarian cancer, you should be referred to a gynecologic oncologist, a doctor who specializes in diagnosing and treating cancers of the female reproductive system.
 Outcomes are best when women receive care in hospitals and from doctors with experience treating ovarian cancer.

-The main risk factors of ovarian cancer are:
+The main risk factors for ovarian cancer are:

 - BRCA1 or BRCA2 genetic mutations